So you want to learn how to perform ghusl?

 - After the termination of menses

-- After the termination of pro-child birth bleeding (nifaas)
+- After the termination of pro-childbirth bleeding (nifaas)

 NB: Many women believe that a woman remains impure after childbirth for a period of 40 days, whereas this is not the case.
-Please if you are having any issue concerning this; state it in the comments bellow.
+Please if you are having any issue concerning this; state it in the comments below.

 Important notes to take!

 - Causing a seminal discharge deliberately by masturbating will necessitate ghusl.
 Masturbation is a sin though.
 It is a shameful act that leads to weakness in one’s reproductive abilities and experience has also proven that it leaves a lot of men unfit for marriage.